 Two-page handout describing assistive devices to encourage a child’s participation during daily routines and activities and to promote social, fine motor, and communication skills.

-Two projects on assistive technology funded by the U.S. Department of Education, Office of Special Education Programs (OSEP):
+Project on assistive technology funded by the U.S. Department of Education, Office of Special Education Programs (OSEP):

 Center on Technology and Disability